thoughtbot/ruby-science/book/code_smells/feature_envy.md

   feature envy, and then move the method.
 * [Move Method](#move-method) if the entire method suffers from feature envy.
 * [Inline Class](#inline-class) if the envied class isn't pulling its weight.

+### Prevention

+Following the [Law of Demeter](#law-of-demeter) will prevent a lot of Feature Envy by limiting the dependencies of each method.

+Following [Tell, Don't Ask](#tell-dont-ask) will prevent Feature Envy by avoiding unnecessary inspection of another object's state.